5 Pantry Items I Can’t Live Without

 Nuts and seeds contain healthy, unsaturated fats and they pack a powerful punch of vitamins, minerals and fats.
 They protect against heart disease, manage inflammation, reduce LDL cholesterol and maintain brain function.

-I always buy them organic because once they are picked and shelled, they are sprayed with pesticides and fungicides, and because they have a high oil content, these chemicals are easily absorbed.
+I always buy my nuts and seeds organic because once they are picked and shelled, they are sprayed with pesticides and fungicides, and because they have a high oil content, these chemicals are easily absorbed.

 A jar of passatta can help turn most ingredients into a meal.